A Team Approach to Rehabilitation

 the maximum return of their abilities.

-Thanks to the personal attention and team approach provided by the Rehabilitation
+Thanks to the personal attention and team approach provided by Thibodaux

-Center of Thibodaux Regional, countless people in our community have regained
+Regional Rehabilitation Center, countless people in our community have

 The Inpatient Program is a comprehensive program for patients who are medically

 stable but continue to need physical assistance.
 To qualify for inpatient

 rehabilitation, a patient must require two therapy disciplines, such as